 Once again, Paul calls upon the Thessalonian believers to testify as eyewitnesses: "For you recall" (1 Thess 2:9a).
 As he has done already in vv.
 1, 2, and 5 (cf. also vv.
 10, 11), Paul brings to remembrance what the Thessalonian believers already knew, helping them to understand that their defense against the allegations of their own countrymen was largely to be found in their own firsthand knowledge of the missionaries' lives.
 The object of such remembrance is twofold: "our labor and hardship" (v.
 9a).
-The noun $\kappa \acute{o}\pi o \varsigma$ ("labor") originally referred to a striking or beating (literally, "a blow"), and so came to be used to describe the kind of work that included "wear and tear," the fatigue arising from continued labor, and hence the labor which brings on lassitude [exhaustion]."
-It described the kind of work that produced fatigue.
-The second noun, $\mu \acute{o}\chi \theta o \varsigma$ ("hardship"), is generally synonymous with the first, but depicts a kind of work that is even harder and more intense.
-It emphasizes not just fatigue, but pain.
-The second noun is the pain.
+The noun $\kappa \delta \pi \sigma \zeta$ ("labor") originally referred to a striking or beating (literally, "a blow"), and so came to be used to describe the kind of work that included ""wear and tear,' the fatigue arising from continued labor, and hence the labor which brings on lassitude [exhaustion]."74 It described the kind of work that produced fatigue.75 The second noun, $\mu \delta \chi \theta \sigma \zeta$ ("hardship"), is generally synonymous with the first, but depicts a kind of work that is even harder and more intense.
+It emphasizes not just fatigue, but pain.76